Philip Westfall, September 18, 2019

 Solution: Delete the image and upload it again.

-All your links should use the following format “/pagename”.
+All internal links (within your site) should use the following format “/pagename”.
+This can be accomplished by using the link to page feature.
 If you use direct links, such as “sitename.pagecloud.com/pagename'', the links will break once you add a custom domain.

 Make sure you’ve replaced all placeholder text and images.